Golfo: Plot

 The scene of the story takes place on Mount Helmos, Kalavryta.
 The same place where Astero was filmed.
 Astero is also a character in the story.
 Golfo is a poor but very beautiful orphan and serves a shepherd named Zisi.
-The story begins with a childhood romance between Golfo and a young sheep herder named Tasos.
+The story begins with a romance between Golfo and a young sheep herder named Tasos.
 They exchange eternal vows from a young age and their love is very powerful.
 Formidable forces work against their eternal love.
 A wealthy aristocrat named Kitsos desires Golfo but she refuses his wedding proposals and stays faithful to her everlasting love.
 Tasos and Golfo become engaged and are about to get married.
 Kitsos and his family work hard to break up Golfo and Tasos.
 Kitsos convinces his cousin Stavroula to sever the bond between Tasos and Golfo.
 Initially, Tasos refuses Stavroula's proposals but she seduces him and also offers him a massive dowery.
 Meanwhile, he is also convinced that Golfo wants to marry Kitsos.
 Enraged he calls of the engagement with Golfo.
 He banishes her and she becomes delirious but attends the wedding and gives Tasos her blessing.
 Tasos overwhelmed with grief and his everlasting love for Golfo calls off the wedding and seeks out his true love.
 Regrettably, he finds her dead, she poisoned herself.
 Tasos seeing her laying dead takes his own life in a Romeo and Juliet style Shakespearean ending.